MeheheCedy22/SPAASM/1zadanie/pseudo.md

-# Pseudokod na jadro programu
+# Pseudocode for main functionality of the program
 Note: This is nearly the same as the main code, but with some small changes that I made directly in the code so I don't have to write it here again

 data segment: